ragelmalti/Maltese-Archipelago-Website/ideas/Maltese-Grammar.md

 Mamma
 Conjugation for past tense when someone other than speaker or listener (1st person and 2nd person) performs a verb (Conjugation for perfect 3rd person)

+These forms will serve as base terminology for the rest of this chapter.

+### Imperfect (present tense)

 the imperfect tense refers to verbs that are done in the present.
 It is formed by getting CIS for when one subject acts out the verb and CIP when several subjects act it out, and adding the appropriate suffixes to denote WHO did the verb.
 The prefixes added for the imperfect are as follows: